 David joined Alluvium in July 2011 after 17 years in environmental and agricultural agencies in the Australian Public Service.
 Initially joining the Australian Nature Conservation Agency in 1995, David spent the last 3 years of his career in the Service as Director of Water Resources Assessment at the Bureau of Meteorology.
 For five years prior to that, David was a Director in the Bureau of Rural Sciences, leading teams in drought assessment, climate science and water resources reporting.

-David has almost 20 years experience in regional to continental-scale natural resources assessment and reporting in Australia.
+David has 22 years experience in regional to continental-scale natural resources assessment and reporting in Australia.
 In the 1990s, he undertook forest biodiversity assessments in the development of Regional Forest Agreements between State and Australian governments.
 He also worked on defining and populating indicators of marine disturbance in support of marine park planning processes and State of the Environment reporting.

 In the Bureaus of Meteorology and Rural Sciences, David and his staff developed regional water balance frameworks to underpin National Water Accounts, produced Australian Water Resources Assessment reports, and modelled and published regional water balance data for the Australian continent.
 He was also involved with R&D on the application of risk management frameworks to climate change adaptation in agriculture.